Lyreck/Lyreck/README.md

 ### Hi there 👋

-This GitHub page aims to gather the work I accomplished throughout my studies and personal projects.
+This GitHub page aims to gather the work I accomplish throughout my studies and personal projects.

 I mostly work on applied mathematics and industrial engineering optimization.